Here are some of the biggest factors that influence your power bill.

 Weather

 Weather can be unpredictable, but that doesn’t mean your power bill has to be!
-Understanding how weather affects your power use is the first step to making changes that will benefit you and your wallet.
+Knowing how weather affects your power use is the first step to saving money.

 Seasons